HBR1102/RLG5204 Beginning Biblical Hebrew Dr. Levenson

 This course is an introduction to Christianity.
 We will examine the historical narrative of the tradition from its beginnings in the first century through twentieth-century developments.
 We will also focus on the doctrinal side of the tradition by reading primary texts of key Christian thinkers.

-The continuing influence of Japanese religions can be seen in a variety of areas—from popular culture, from movies and video games, to international affairs, such as politician's visits to the Yasukuni war shrine.
-This course introduces students to the religious traditions of Japan topically, and shows how these traditions can be found in traditional Japanese arts, popular media, and everyday life in modern Japan; as well as how religion has shaped and been shaped by politics and Japanese history.
+The influence of Japanese religions can be seen in a variety of areas—in contemporary life and customs, in popular culture (including movies and video games), and even in international affairs, as the persistent international friction generated by politicians' visits to the Yasukuni war shrine.
+This course introduces students to the religious traditions of Japan, and shows how these traditions can be found in traditional Japanese arts, popular media, and everyday life in modern Japan; as well as how religion has shaped and been shaped by politics and Japanese history.
+We will also examine how Japanese religious traditions undermine many common assumptions about the definition of religion.
 Questions?
-Contact Dr. Buhrman at Kristina.firstname.lastname@example.org (a new faculty member in Religion!)
+Contact Dr. Buhrman at email@example.com

 REL4044 What is Religion?
 Dr. McVicar

-RLG5035 Introduction to the Study of Religion Dr. Hellweg
+RLG5035 Introduction to the Study of Religion Dr. Kelsay

 This seminar will review the theoretical and methodological foundations of the academic study of religion.
 It will focus on authors viewed as the founders and subsequent exponents and critics of the discipline.
 We will interrogate the arguments and evidence on which they ground the operating assumption that religion exists as an object of study and that, as a result, religious studies exists as an academic discipline.
 Our approach will be a critical one.
 We will examine religion as a heuristic category and religious studies as a form of interdisciplinary research in which authors have made arguments as relevant to ritual and symbolic concerns as to those one could also label economic, political, or sociological.
 We will read and discuss germinal writings by Feuerbach, Marx, Durkheim, Freud, James, and Weber as well as works by their successors, such as Eliade and his students, major anthropologists of the British and French schools, as well as Bourdieu, Foucault, Asad, McCutcheon, Mahmood, Evans, and Vásquez.
 The course aims to provide students a context in which to hone their own formative questions about and develop their own theories of religion and religious studies.